disafronov/python-logging-objects-with-schema/README.md

 - The value is written only to those leaf locations where the runtime type matches the expected type.
-- For leaf locations where the type does not match, a `DataProblem` is added to the `DataValidationError` that is raised after logging.
+- For leaf locations where the type does not match, a `DataProblem` is added to the ERROR message that is logged after logging.

 Example schema with duplicate source usage: